 What if I ask you what’s wrong with the unprocessed landscape photo below?
 And how can you fix it?

 This is a trick question.
 If you open this image and look at its histogram, you’ll notice that the entire dynamic range is contained within a single shot.
 In fact, the image uses only part of the dynamic range that can be displayed by the camera.
-Sometimes, low contrast scenes like this create a problem for us.
+Sometimes, low contrast landscape photos like this create a problem for us.
 The scene as I remember looked something like the one you see in the processed image.

 So what happened?
 Why did the camera fail to capture the image as I remember it even though it was an easy shot to take?
 Here is what happened: